Selective metallization of plastic parts for the aerospace and defense industrie

 Composite DHW pipes — Al-PVD reflective coating

-Background: Sections of ductwork for an air conditioning system (Environmental Control System) made of thermoplastic composite, for a regional aircraft program.
+Background: Sections of air conditioning system (Environmental Control System) ducts made of thermoplastic composite, regional aircraft program.

-Challenge: Reduce heat loss in sections passing through areas with variable ambient temperatures; protect assembly areas from condensation without altering the mechanical interfaces.
+Challenge: Reduce heat loss in sections passing through areas with varying ambient temperatures; protect assembly areas from condensation without altering the mechanical interfaces.

 DEMGY Solution: Aluminum PVD coating (0.5 µm) on the outer surfaces of critical sections; masking of assembly sleeves and mounting flanges; final surface roughness Ra ≤ 0.4 µm to optimize infrared reflectivity.